Sviyas/Student_Management_NodeJS/ReadME.md

 -- Department
 -- Staff
 -- Students
--- further will added on future ✌️🤗🤩
+-- further will be added on future ✌️🤗🤩

 --------------------------------------------------------------------------------------------;
 -- IT team will show the departments